alitursucular/alitursucular.github.io/_posts/2020-05-25-names-list-with-react-and-typescript.md

 _I only put the return method of the App.tsx in the above snippet, but we will come back for states and other functions in a minute._

-Our App component renders 6 components in total. `<Header />`, `<Footer />` and `<GitHubCorner />` components only return the necessary UI markup for their bits without any props or state.
-On the other hand, `<AddListItem />`, `<List />` and `<PickRandomListItem />` deal with the data, where the UI is rendered based on their props or states.
+Our App component renders 6 components in total. `<Header />`, `<Footer />` and `<GitHubCorner />` only return the necessary UI markup for their bits without any props or state.
+On the other hand, `<AddListItem />`, `<List />` and `<PickRandomListItem />` deal with the data, where the UI is rendered based on their props or state.
 To begin with, I have created a pre-populated JSON array, each having id and text.
 This array of objects forms our initial state:

 ```javascript
 import { v4 as uuidv4 } from 'uuid';